bhavv04/bhavv04/readme.md

 # <img src="https://media.tenor.com/DMRFgGmyUQQAAAAi/jump-rope-illustration.gif" width="25"/> A little bit More About Me

-- I love to work out, play the guitar, cook, play video games, lose at chess, read story books (mainly fantasy genre) & cycle down mountainous terrains.
+- I love working out, playing the guitar, playing video games, cooking, cycling down mountainous terrains, and reading fiction books.
 - Currently Reading: [The Well of Ascension, The Mistborn Saga #2 by Brandon Sanderson](https://www.goodreads.com/book/show/68429.The_Well_of_Ascension)

 Feel free to explore my repositories and reach out if you have any questions or want to chat!